 You can get started with simple coloring pencils and a plain drawing book and scale it up as they get better at it.
 Letting your child nurture ideas and portray them on paper will not only help them to express their feelings but also be more confident while doing it.

 Introducing drawing to your kids at a young age is an excellent way to put their motor skills to the test and even encourage them to attain that firm grip.

 It is unrealistic to expect them to draw perfect cartoons of you immediately, but you will notice that their drawing gets better with time.
 That shows that they can accurately translate what they are thinking or seeing into a drawing anyone can understand.

 Let’s not forget all the finger muscle exercises involved in serious drawing.
-Believe it or not, that scribbling aids in concentration and coordination as well.
+Scribbling aids in concentration and coordination as well.

 Nurtures Problem-Solving Skills

-They will have to make simple but vital decisions such as what shape to take or what color goes best with their drawing.
+They have to make simple but vital decisions, such as what shape or color goes best with their drawing.
 If they are drawing a person or animal, they have to figure out how to make it look real and, in the process, discover that they can connect different body parts with lines.

 You can even engage them later so they can tell you how they drew their picture or why they chose a certain color.
 Drawing encourages your child to think outside the box instead of following a “preset” pattern.

 Why is this important?
-All the innovations in the world today are a result of individuals who were bold enough to embrace their imagination.
-If your child needs help exercising their imagination, you can encourage them with picture books and illustrations that will offer some inspiration.
+All the innovations in the world today result from individuals who were bold enough to embrace their imagination.
+If your child needs help exercising their imagination, you can encourage them with picture books and illustrations that will inspire them.